 As Nadesha says, “once a patient arrives for diagnosis or treatment, the healthcare provider has the responsibility to promote effective care through communication that’s easy for the patient to understand.”

-To learn more about how to improve patient care through effective and clear communication, download our free white paper which provides recommendations on improving the patient experience today.
+To learn more about how to improve patient care through effective and clear communication, download our free definitive guide to interpreter services in healthcare.